chloejefferson/GoldBadgeChallenges/README.md

 Challenge 5 - KomodoGreeting: Display, create and update customers and their associated greeting email by their customer type/status.

+Challenge 6 - KomodoGreen: Display, create and update lists of new cars by type.
+Also, create lists of cars that can be displayed, created and updated.

 # Support
 For support, please message me on GitHub.